 Statement of Purpose

-The Fiscal Times (TFT) is digital news, opinion and media service devoted to comprehensive quality reporting on vital fiscal, budgetary, health care and economic issues.
-TFT strives to become one of the most trusted sources of news, opinion, and research on fiscal policy and its effects on the country at large, including business and consumers.
+The Fiscal Times (TFT) is a digital news, opinion and media service offering comprehensive quality reporting on vital fiscal policy, economic and consumer issues.
+TFT has become one of the most trusted sources of economic analysis and its effects on the country at large, including business and consumers.

 The Fiscal Times Statement of News Principles